-Serving the San Diego and Imperial Counties with the largest full service radio news team - featuring local newscasts throughout the day as well as KPBS' signature locally produced programs: KPBS MORNING EDITION and KPBS MIDDAY EDITION.
-KPBS' local radio content is complemented by insightful national news magazine and public affairs programs - including FRESH AIR WITH TERRY GROSS and MARKETPLACE.
-All of KPBS' offerings - local and national - enage listeners by offering fresh perspectives and clear analysis.
+Serving the San Diego and Imperial Counties with the largest full service radio news team - featuring local newscasts throughout the day as well as KPBS' signature locally produced programs: KPBS Morning Edition and KPBS Midday Edition KPBS' local radio content is complemented by insightful national news magazine and public affairs programs - including All Things Considered and Marketplace.
+All of KPBS' offerings - local and national - engage listeners by offering fresh perspectives and clear analysis.

 Newsletters and Alerts